warner/lothar-blog/48-remote-entropy/remote-entropy.md

 of sense (see [Mining Your Ps and Qs](https://factorable.net/) for evidence of failures here).
-The second is to protect you against attackers who have infinite computational resources, by attempting to distinguish between computational randomness and information-theoretic randomness.
-This latter one is kind of silly, in my mind.
+The second is to protect you against attackers who have infinite computational resources, by attempting to distinguish between computational "randomness" and information-theoretic randomness.
+This latter distinction is kind of silly, in my mind.
 Like other folks, I think there should be one kernel source of entropy, it should start in the "off" mode (return errors) until someone tells it that it is ready, and switch to the "on" mode forevermore (never return errors or block).

 But I'll have to cover that in another post.
 The upshot is that it isn't safe to make this startup-time off-to-on mode switch unless you have some